-Furthermore, the second perception of farmers is that the EFF technology can increase the uniform ripening of fruits with a score of 4.375.
+The second most perceived attribute of the farmers is that the EFF technology can increase the uniform ripening of fruits with a score of 4.375.
 Nowadays, the lack of easier and more rapid methods for uniform ripening poses a major problem for the fruit industry and farmers.
 Almost all methods of ripening, either conventional or modern chemical methods, come with their own merits and demerits.
 But farmers feel confident that EFF technology can increase the uniform ripening of their mangoes.
-Uniform ripening leads to less labor cost and get a better price at a time.
+Uniform ripening leads to less labour cost and get a better price at a time.

-The third perception is that EFF technology can enhance fruit freshness with a score of 4.083.
+The third ranking attribute is that EFF technology can enhance fruit freshness with a score of 4.083.
 Using the hexanal formulation of EFF technology on mango fruits' surfaces was found to have a profound effect to make the fruit fresher.
-At the point of purchase, the consumer uses appearance factors to indicate freshness and flavor quality.
-Additionally delayed harvest of the mangoes, EFF keeps the fruits fresher for 2 weeks which assists in additional income due to late arrivals in the market.

-The fourth perception is that EFF technology can be easy to apply with a score of 3.95.
-Farmers can readily adopt this technology on their farms due to its simple application.

-The fifth perception is that EFF technology can increase color intensity (attractiveness) with a score of 3.916.
+At the point of purchase, the consumer uses appearance factors to indicate freshness and flavour quality.
+Additionally delayed harvest of the mangoes, EFF keeps the fruits fresher for 2 weeks which assists in additional income due to late arrivals in the market followed by the perception is that EFF technology can be easy to apply with a score of 3.95 and the EFF technology can increase colour intensity (attractiveness) with a score of 3.916.
 Colour and appearance attract the consumer to the mangoes and can help in impulse purchases.
 The external appearance of whole fruit is used as an indicator of ripeness, although it can be a misleading one (Shewfelt, 2000a).
 Glossiness on the outside of whole fruits tends to be a desirable attribute for whole fruits.